 This resort is spread over a large area of hilly land - great for walkers.
 The rocky and pebbly beach is lined with plenty of friendly tavernas.

-Those who want a quieter location but within easy reach of tavernas and nightlife.
-Families with older children and those who want to stay in the larger hotels.
+Holidays to Anissaras are perfect for a relaxing getaway in a quieter location.
+You'll still be within easy reach of tavernas and nightlife though.
+Ideal for families with older children and those who want to stay in the larger hotels.

 - Lively nightlife

 Things To Do